Hyperledger Fabric course is out!

 Hyperledger Besu

-Hyperledger Besu is an open-source Ethereum client developed under the Hyperledger umbrella.
-It is designed to be enterprise-friendly, catering to both public and private permissioned network use cases.
-Besu implements the Ethereum protocol and can be run on the Ethereum public network, private networks, and test networks such as Rinkeby, Ropsten, and Görli.
+Hyperledger Besu is an open-source Ethereum client developed under LF Decentralized Trust (formerly Hyperledger).
+It is designed to be enterprise-friendly, supporting both public and private permissioned network use cases.
+Besu implements the Ethereum protocol and can run on public Ethereum networks, private networks, and various testnets.

 Hyperledger Fabric

-Hyperledger Fabric, on the other hand, is a modular blockchain framework that serves as a foundation for developing enterprise-grade applications and solutions.
+Hyperledger Fabric is a modular blockchain framework that serves as a foundation for developing enterprise-grade applications and solutions.
 It provides a unique approach to consensus that enables performance at scale while preserving privacy.
-Fabric is designed to support pluggable implementations of different components and accommodate the complexity and intricacies that exist across the economic ecosystem.
+Fabric is designed to support pluggable implementations of different components and accommodate the complexity of enterprise ecosystems.

 Hyperledger Besu Components